Updated: May 2020

 Stage One – Small-scale Trapping Program

-Stage One is a small-scale trapping program of about ~12 hectares primarily targeting stoats and rats, and occasionally possums.
+Stage One was a small-scale trapping program of about ~12 hectares primarily targeting stoats and rats, and occasionally possums.
 It was designed as a trial to test different traps and bait types, and see how labour-intensive a larger scale management project might be.

 Stage One was entirely self-funded to the cost of approximately $5,000 in materials, and 500 hours of labour ($12,500).

 DOC Best Practice Guidelines

 Rats – traps are placed in grids on tracks along 100 m contours at a spacing of 25–50 m to ensure that at least one trap occurs within each rat home range (refer to doc 2011a).
 Peanut butter is the most commonly used bait in snap traps and long-life lures are being developed for use in self-setting traps.

 – one trap per hectare.